 Increased breast weight and size change your center of gravity and impact your posture.
-This rolls your shoulders forward and collapses your chest muscles which can result in pain in your neck, shoulders, and upper back.
-These changes in your posture can further lead to headaches and low back pain.
-And for some women, it can contribute to "thoracic outlet syndrome" – putting enough pressure in the shoulders (combined with overall fluid retention) to compress a group of nerves and arteries producing pain, numbness and tingling in the hands, wrists and forearms.
+This can exacerbate our tendency to roll our shoulders forward and collapses our chest muscles which can result in pain in the neck, shoulders, and upper back.
+These changes in posture can further lead to headaches and low back pain.
+And for some women, it can contribute to "thoracic outlet syndrome" - putting enough pressure in the shoulders (combined with overall fluid retention) to compress a group of nerves and arteries producing pain, numbness and tingling in the hands, wrists and forearms.

 As your shoulders round forward and hunch up toward your ears, your chest muscles collapse and your rib cage is restricted.
 This further restricts your breathing and can contribute to shortness of breath and shallow breathing.
 For many people, this shortness of breath can leave you feeling tense and anxious, and even lead to headaches.

 Ideally the weight of your breasts is supported by your core postural muscles.
 But we kinda aren't very good at holding up our own weight in our culture.
 Given that we sit and we don't do big movements like pushing, pulling and hanging (climbing trees, anybody???), we struggle to accommodate that change in size.